Dropdead

 Dropdead is an American hardcore punk band based in Providence, Rhode Island.
 They have been active in the punk scene since 1991, having been formed in January of that year.
 The band's songs are generally short and very fast-paced, with few lasting longer than two minutes.
 Other famous crust punk and grindcore bands like Nasum have covered some of their songs.
-The band has a strong do-it-yourself ethic.
+The band has a strong DIY ethic.

 History

 Meeting in Providence in 1989, they started playing as Hellocaust.
 After reconfiguring the lineup, a name change, and a great increase in speed and intensity, Dropdead was officially formed in January 1991.
 The first show happened in April 1991 with Born Against and Rorschach.

 Recorded with Kurt Ballou at GodCity Studio, their follow up to their 1998 Untitled album titled Dropdead 2020 was released on September 25, 2020.